Skip to navigation Skip to main content Skip to footer

 • What's on in your community?

-Universal Credit (UC) is a means-tested benefit for people of a working age who are on a low income.
-Universal Credit replaced Housing Benefit, Income-based job seekers allowance, Income-based employment & support allowance, Income support, Child tax credits and Working tax credits.
+Universal Credit (UC) is a payment to help with your living costs.
+It has replaced Housing Benefit, Income-based job seekers allowance, Income-based employment & support allowance, Income support, Child tax credits and Working tax credits.
+You may be able to get it if you’re on a low income, out of work, you cannot work or depending on the make-up of your household.

 Universal Credit will be paid to you in a single monthly payment, broken down into two separate elements: